 Fuel cells for RVs are non-polluting and ultra-quiet.
 Whilst initially promising their initial and running costs still excludes general RV use.

 Electrical converters in RVs supply 12 volts from 230 volt power.
 They work well from 230 volts, but not for long-term camping.
 Here’s how to fix the problem.

-Twelve-volt travel trailer systems may be twin-wire or chassis return.
+Twelve-volt caravan systems may be twin-wire or chassis return.
 Twin-wire is usually best.
 This article explains why – and which to choose to avoid problems.

-Variable voltage alternator problems with travel trailers and motor homes arise when charging auxiliary batteries.
+Variable voltage alternator problems with caravans and motor homes arise when charging auxiliary batteries.
 Here’s why and how to fix them.
 These alternators are, in particular, installed on many post-2013 vehicles.

 TV interference from LEDs is an issue worldwide.
 It is mostly caused by LEDs in the same home (or RV) as the TV.
 This can be checked by turning them off.
 Another indicator of TV interference from LEDs is good daytime reception until lights are turned on.
 In the worst cases, TV reception is unwatchable, or not even obtainable.

-Buying inverters for travel trailers can confuse.
+Buying inverters for caravans can confuse.
 Prices vary for products that may seem identical but are not.
 Here’s what to buy.

 Despite their very small batteries LiFePO4 jump starters really do work.
 This article by Collyn Rivers explains how and why.
 A lot of power (the rate at which energy is used) is needed.
 The amount of energy (the ability to perform work) required, however is surprisingly small.
 In the days of vintage cars, a strongish 55 kg (120 lb) girl could hand crank start a 4.5 litre Bentley with relative ease.